protocol/launchpad/content/en/curriculum/ipfs/ipfs-gateways.md

 [Puma](https://www.pumabrowser.com/) is a mobile-native browser that does not collect browsing cookies and integrates seamless peer-to-peer payments.

 ## Collaborations
+Collaborations make it easy for other to build applications and use standards that make it possible for users to access content on the distributed web.

 ### W3C